anitha-nagadasarink/drum-kit/README.md

 This project developed with pure HTML and TailwindCSS mainly focused on Pure Javascript. <br/>

-A Quote generator app on each refresh that gives us different quotes.
+A drum kit app in which players can make a corresponding drum noise by pressing each key.

 <br/>